Memento mori: Contemporary culture

-Roman Krznaric suggests Memento Mori is an important topic to bring back into our thoughts and belief system; "Philosophers have come up with lots of what I call 'death tasters' – thought experiments for seizing the day."
+Roman Krznaric suggests memento mori is an important topic to bring back into our thoughts and belief system; "Philosophers have come up with lots of what I call 'death tasters' – thought experiments for seizing the day."

 These thought experiments are powerful to get us re-oriented back to death into current awareness and living with spontaneity.
 Albert Camus stated "Come to terms with death, thereafter anything is possible."
 Jean-Paul Sartre expressed that life is given to us early, and is shortened at the end, all the while taken away at every step of the way, emphasizing that the end is only the beginning every day.

-Similar concepts in other religions and cultures
+Similar concepts across cultures

 In Buddhism

 The Buddhist practice maraṇasati meditates on death.
 The word is a Pāli compound of maraṇa 'death' (an Indo-European cognate of Latin mori) and sati 'awareness', so very close to memento mori.
 It is first used in early Buddhist texts, the suttapiṭaka of the Pāli Canon, with parallels in the āgamas of the "Northern" Schools.